the-turing-way/the-turing-way/book/content/reproducible_environments/06/containers.md

 sources were updated.

-To achieve true reproducibility, it is therefore important to store the actual container **images**.
+To achieve true reproducibility, it is therefore important to store the actual container _images_.
 For singularity images, this is particularly easy since an image is simply a large file.
-These can vary in size from a few 10s of megabytes (microcontainers) to several gigabyte and are therefore not suited for being stored in a git repository themselves.
+These can vary in size from a few tens of megabytes (microcontainers) to several gigabyte and are therefore not suited for being stored in a git repository themselves.
 A free, citable, and long-term solution to storing container images is [zenodo.org](https://zenodo.org/) which allows up to 50 Gb per repository.
 Since zenodo is minting DOIs for all content uploaded, the images are immediately citable.
-In contrast to dockerhub (which also only accepts docker images) zenodo.org is also clearly geared towards long-term storage and discoverability via a sophisticated metadata system and thus ideally suited for storing scientific containers associated with particular analyses since these tend to not change over time.
+In contrast to [dockerhub](https://hub.docker.com/) (which also only accepts docker images) zenodo.org is also clearly geared towards long-term storage and discoverability via a sophisticated metadata system and thus ideally suited for storing scientific containers associated with particular analyses since these tend to not change over time.

 #### Words of Warning